Full Schedule - Canada Day – July 1st

 The celebrations have grown to such a magnitude that we shut down King Street and King’s Square the busiest streets in Uptown Saint John and the only street of its kind in North America– to create a right of way for the Parade.
 Our traditional people parade always signifies the beginning of our day’s festivities, and we have expanded it to include bands and a few key vehicles.
 The Parade will have trolleys, antique cars, marching bands, and multicultural demonstrations.
 There will be dignitaries (Mayor & Council, Provincial Ministers and MLA’s, Member of Parliament – Wayne Long), Saint John Police Honour Guard, Canadian Military, Boys & Girls Club, Brownie and Girl Guide Troops, Boy Scouts of Canada, and members from various other local charities and organizations.
 Our parade marshal for 2017 will be Norm McFarlane, former Mayor of Saint John and long-time champion of the arts in our region.
 To get involved click HERE!

 Official Opening Ceremonies

 The future of our nation - the children - will enjoy a multitude of activities for the entire afternoon.
 Free children’s activities are offered throughout the day including face painting, cookie decorating, tattoos, flag making, crafts, pins, seedlings, bounce rides, sidewalk chalk, hula hoops, cotton candy, popcorn, bubbles, and so much more!
 There will be something for all ages – free of charge all day long.
-We will have many favorite characters with us such as Super Mario, Hello Kitty, Spiderman, and a few others.
+We will have many favorite characters with us such as Super Mario, Hello Kitty, Spiderman, and many more!
 The children’s activities are set up in King Square, City Market, Loyalist Plaza, Market Square and on the Boardwalk.
 The huge bounce rides that have become so popular are also setup in King’s Square, Loyalist Plaza, and on the Boardwalk.
 Bungee jumping in Loyalist Plaza is always a hit and we are bringing it back again this year.
-We will be adding a Photo Booth to the festivities this year with Canada themed props.
+We will be adding a Canada 150 themed Photo Booth to the festivities this year with Canada themed props.
 Family and friends can put on some garb and get their photo taken as a lasting memory of their Canada Day Celebrations in Saint John.
-Please follow Market Square on Instagram and Twitter @marketsquaresj and post all of your amazing Canada Day photos!
+Please follow Market Square on Instagram and Twitter @marketsquaresj and post all of your amazing Canada Day photos, #CANADA150SJ!